attrill20/FPLFixtureCalendar/README.md

 - Navbar on mobile collapsing issue / font size
 - Needs less of a margin / padding either side of the FDR toggle switch
 - Sort width of content to be more dynamic on Player Searcher page

+## 26/7/24

+My site offically has a new home - www.oracleFPL.co.uk!
+Bought the domain from 123reg.com for 95p for the year, what a bargain!
+Decided to rename the Player Searcher tool to 'Player Comparison Tool' instead, as more descriptive of what it actually does - so seems sensible!

+Also reordered the content on the home page to diaplay the overall FDR for each team first, as that's a more useful overview when you first land on the page and then readers can scroll down if they want a more detailed breakdown of each team's opening fixtures.
+This all needs to move to a blog page eventually though, and only most recent posts can be promoted on the homepage, whilst the rest is archived away.
+Would look a more modern design overhual to this page too, but that can come in time - it's functional for now!

+Will start promoting the site on LinkedIn and X over this weekend, whilst also working on making the navbar more slick too.
+Also going to launch a 'Beat The Robot' weekly competition, but will just tease that for now until I'm back from a holiday in Poland.
+Next update in a couple of weeks!

 ## 21/7/24